kofemann/ms-nfs41-client/cygwin/README.bintarball.txt

   client and server side.

-- UNC paths are supported, after successful mounting /sbin/nfs_mount will list the paths in Cygwin UNC format.
+- UNC paths are supported, after successful mounting /sbin/nfs_mount will list the paths in Cygwin/MSYS2 UNC format.

 - SIDs work, users with valid Windows accounts (see Cygwin idmapping above get their SIDs, unknown users with valid uid/gid values get